sifanzzz/GoT-fatality-prediction/CODE_OF_CONDUCT.md

 -   The use of sexualized, discriminatory or offensive language or imagery and unwelcome sexual attention
 -   Trolling, insulting/derogatory comments, and personal or political attacks
 -   Public or private harassment
--   Publishing others' private information, such as a physical or electronic address, without explicit permission
+-   Publishing others' private information, such as a physical or electronic address, without explicit permissions
 -   Other conduct which could reasonably be considered inappropriate in a professional setting

 ## Consequences